 Drywall has had many names: plasterboard, gypsum board, and wallboard.

-Augustine Sackett received a patent in 1894 for Sackett board, that would later be called gypsum board.
+Augustine Sackett received a patent in 1894 for the Sackett board, which would later be called the gypsum board.

 Working its way into the market as the “dry” alternative to “wet” plaster and lath, gypsum board continued to grow stronger as manufacturing processes were developed and improved.
 This is where we get the term drywall.